 Remark: Life expectancy is computed by estimating what fraction of people of each numerical age die each year, and then calculating how long newborns would expect to live if they died with the corresponding probablity each year.
 Per discussion above, doubling the death rate each year should roughly correspond to subtracting eight years of life expectancy.
 Decreasing the death rate by 29 percent roughly corresponds to adding four years of life expectancy.
-US life expectancy per https://en.wikipedia.org/wiki/List\of\countries\by\life\expectancy is 79.3 years.

-Countries with life expectancy 8 years lower include Guatamela, Bangladesh, and Ukraine.
-Countries with life expectancy 4 years higher include Japan, Switzerland, and Singapore.
+Pre-pandemic US life expectancy per https://en.wikipedia.org/wiki/List\of\countries\by\life\expectancy was 79.3 years.
+Countries with life expectancy 8 years lower included Guatamela, Bangladesh, and Ukraine.
+Countries with life expectancy 4 years higher included Japan, Switzerland, and Singapore.
 Factors presumably include opioids, guns, cigarettes, obesity, alcoholism, pollution, diet, disease, etc.

 Remark: In a world where Gompertz applies precisely with a doubling period of 8 years (and people's life spans are independent of each other), if you have $8 = 2^3$ students of age 20 and one professor of age $44 = 20 + 3 \times 8$ , then the time until the first student dies should agree in law with the time until the professor dies.
 Essentially, being three doubling periods older means you expect eight times as many buses coming your way.
 But being eight people instead of one means that (as a group) you also have eight times as many buses coming your way.
 (If you want to extend the bus metaphor, imagine a different independent lane of buses for each person, with frequency rates depending on that person's age...)
-If you have a class of 128 students of age 20 and one older professor of age 76, then the time until the first student dies agrees in law with the time until the professor dies.
-If two parents are 24 years older than a child then, of the buses coming towards these three people, 1/17 are coming toward the child and 8/17 are coming toward each parent (since each parent has 8 times as many buses coming its way as the child).
-In fact, one can show that given the arrival times of the buses, we can assign each bus independently to one of the three people, with probabilities 8/17 for each parent and 1/17 for child.
+If you have a class of 128 students of age 20 and one older professor dies.
+If two parents are 24 years older than a child then, of the buses coming towards these three people, 1/17 are coming toward the child and 8/17 are coming toward each parent (since each parent has 8 times as many buses, we can assign each bus independently to one of the three people, with probabilities 8/17 for each parent and 1/17 for child.
 Looking at the first bus, we find that the probability that the child is the first of the three people to die is 1/17.

-(f) Suppose that, in the world of the previous remark, there are four siblings of ages 20, 28, 28, and 36.
+6. Suppose that, in the world of the previous remark, there are four siblings of ages 20, 28, 28, and 36.
 What is the probability the oldest one dies first?